 - 40.69 Class Members would consider the information from and about themselves on their iDevices to be personal and private information.

-Consumers using iDevices that download Apps from the App Store would reasonably consider information from and about themselves stored on their iDevices to be personal and private information that they would not expect to be collected and used by third parties without the consumers' express consent: - 40.70 Class Members did not expect, receive notice of, or consent to the Tracking Respondents tracking their App use.
-Class Members did not expect, receive notice of, or consent to the Tracking Respondents' acquisition of their personally identifiable information; - 40.71 The Tracking Respondents' activities were in conflict with Apple's representations about what information third parties were permitted to access: - 40.72 The Tracking Respondents' actions exceeded the scope of any authorization that could have been granted by Class Members at the time of downloading and using Apps; - 40.73 The Tracking Respondents sell users' personal information to, or purchase and merge user's personal information with, other personal information about the same users that is available in the commercial, secondary information market, which the traffickers take substantial efforts to shield from the public eye;

-- 40.74 The Tracking Respondents and other parties to the information market use the merger of personal information to effectively or actually de-anonymize consumers; - 40.75 The Tracking Respondents used Class Members' personal information for their own economic benefit; - 40.76 Class Members did not consent to being personally identified to the Tracking Respondents or for their personally identifiable information to be shared with and used on behalf of the Tracking Respondents; - 40.77 The Tracking Respondents actions were knowing, surreptitious, and without notice and so were conducted without authorization and exceeding authorization.
-The Tracking Respondents misappropriated Class Members' personal information;
+Consumers using iDevices that download Apps from the App Store would reasonably consider information from and about themselves stored on their iDevices to be personal and private information that they would not expect to be collected and used by third parties without the consumers' express consent; - 40.70 Class Members did not expect, receive notice of, or consent to the Tracking Companies (...) tracking their App use.
+Class Members did not expect, receive notice of, or consent to the Tracking Companies (...)' acquisition of their personally identifiable information; - 40.71 The Tracking Companies' (...) activities were in conflict with Apple's representations about what information third parties were permitted to access; - 40.72 The Tracking Companies' (...) actions exceeded the scope of any authorization that could have been granted by Class Members at the time of downloading and using Apps; - 40.73 The Tracking Companies (...) sell users' personal information to, or purchase and merge user's personal information with, other personal information about the same users that is available in the commercial, secondary information market, which the traffickers take substantial efforts to shield from the public eye; - 40.74 The Tracking Companies (...) and other parties to the information market use the merger of personal information to effectively or actually de-anonymize consumers; - 40.75 The Tracking Companies (...) used Class Members' personal information for their own economic benefit; - 40.76 Class Members did not consent to being personally identified to the Tracking Companies (...) or for their personally identifiable information to be shared with and used on behalf of the Tracking Companies (...); - 40.77 The Tracking Companies (...) actions were knowing, surreptitious, and without notice and so were conducted without authorization and exceeding authorization.
+The Tracking Companies (...) misappropriated Class Members' personal information; - 40.78 Class Members were not informed as to the true cost of their iDevices due to the lack of disclosures about third party tracking, tracking by Apple (even when Location Services were set to "Off"), the data transmittal and storage costs that would be imposed, and the iDevice resources that Apple and the Tracking Companies would secretly consume;